Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of Researched that will make your resume stand out to hiring managers and showcase your analytical capabilities more effectively.
+I've compiled some powerful synonyms you can use instead of Researched that will make your resume stand out and better demonstrate your analytical capabilities and the value you brought through your investigative work.

 Better Alternatives to Use Instead